How to install Dexterity and use it in your project

 Note: Plone 4.3 is the latest release of Plone.
 Dexterity is included with Plone 4.3, but must be activated via the "Add-ons" configlet in site setup.

-If you are using grok-style configuration, you must do one extra installation step: activate the grok extra for Dexterity.
-To do so, add the following line to the eggs section of your buildout:
+If you wish to follow the examples in this manual, you must do one extra installation step: activate the grok extra for Dexterity.
+To do so, add the following line to the eggs section of yor buildout:

 eggs = Plone ... plone.app.dexterity [grok]